A travelling wave approach to a multi-agent system with a path-graph topology: Numerical simulations

-Fig.~\ref{system_input_comp_SB} shows the comparison of the inputs to the fourth agent for (i) the homogeneous system with 8 identical agents (blue solid line) with $\Mfi{i}(s)=\Mri{i}(s)=M_1(s)$, (ii) the system with non-identical agents described above without the soft-boundary absorber (green dashed line), and (iii) the system as in (ii) but with the soft-boundary absorber (red pluses).
-It illustrates the absorber does not change the control effort too much.
+Fig.~\ref{system_input_comp_SB} shows the comparison of the inputs to the fourth agent for (i) the homogeneous system with 8 identical agents (blue solid line) with $\olf_{i}(s)=\olr_{i}(s)=M_1(s)$, (ii) the system with non-identical agents as in Fig. \ref{fig:comp_soft_bound_N10_J} without the soft-boundary absorber (green dashed line), and (iii) the system as in (ii) but with the soft-boundary absorber (red pluses).
+It illustrates that the absorber does not change the control effort too much.